GStreamer/gstreamer/markdown/contribute/index.md

    - `tsdemux: does not detect audio stream`
    - `Internal flow error when playing matroska file`

-  This makes sure developers looking through the list of open bugs or bug notification mails can quickly identify what your bug is about.
+  This makes sure developers looking through the list of open issues or issue notification mails can quickly identify what your issue is about.
 If your text is too long and only contains fill words at the beginning, the important information will be cut off and not show up in the list view or mail client.